phoenixframework/phoenix_guides/docs/deployment/heroku.md

 So that Ecto does not attempt to open more than the available connections.

 We still have to create the `SECRET_KEY_BASE` config based on a random string.
-First, use `phx.gen.secret` to get a new secret:
+First, use `mix phx.gen.secret` to get a new secret:

 ```console
 $ mix phoenix.gen.secret